-AMA urges the DCCEEW avoids making broad recommendations that do not fully consider the needs of sectors that supply highly specialised products subject to rigorous regulation regarding waste management.
-The animal health sector is highly regulated and is required to comply with strict packaging and disposal requirements to ensure product stability, safety and efficacy.
+AMA agrees that action in these three areas has potential for improving packaging recycling and waste management in Australia.
+We encourage extensive consultation with stakeholders, particularly those with highly specialised products subject to rigorous regulation that covers packaging, prior to the introduction of broad regulatory oversight.
+The animal health sector is highly regulated and is required to comply with strict packaging and disposal labelling requirements to ensure product stability, safety and efficacy.
 Any additional, duplicative or contradictory regulatory requirements may have unintended consequences for the supply of veterinary medicines, with consequent impacts on animal health, biosecurity, public health and food availability.